nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/persistence-architecture/file-storage.md

 ## Default Blob Provider

-Without installing any additional addon, you will find several Blob Provider implementations that you can use. &nbsp;
+Without installing any additional addon, you will find several Blob Provider implementations that you can use.

 <div class="table-scroll">
 <table class="hover">